Niclas Alexandersson: International career

 Alexandersson made his debut for the Sweden national team in 1993, and participated in 109 international games, scoring seven goals.
 His participation in the national team includes the 2002 FIFA World Cup, 2006 FIFA World Cup, Euro 2000 and Euro 2008.
 He was also a member of the Swedish squad that competed at the 1992 Summer Olympics in Barcelona.
 One of his goals came in Sweden's 1–1 draw against England, which he shot powerfully from outside the box and passed through David Seaman during the group stages of the 2002 World Cup.

 The day after Sweden's exit from Euro 2008, he decided that he would retire from the national team alongside Marcus Allbäck, however he also said that if it was needed, due to injuries, he would play for the national team again.

 Personal life

 Alexandersson was born in Halmstad on 29 December 1971 to father Lennart Alexandersson, a former Halmstad player.
 He grew up in Falkenberg, where he started playing football in the local club Vessigebro.
-In 1978, his brother Daniel Alexandersson, who was also a professional football player, was born.
+In 1978, his brother Daniel, who was also a professional football player, was born.
 In 1988, he moved to Halmstad to play for Halmstads BK.
 He attended Falkenbergsgymnasieskola 1987-1990.

 Alexandersson married his wife Frida.
 The couple had first child Tilda in 1999 and son named Noah in 2001.
 While playing football, Alexandersson's family has lived in numerous places including Sheffield, Liverpool, Warrington, and London before returning to Gothenborg.
-His son Noah Alexandersson has gone on to play professional football for IFK Göteborg in Allsvenskan.
+His son Noah has gone on to play professional football for IFK Göteborg in Allsvenskan.